YellowWebcam/yellow-lite/readme.md

 As soon as you crop or resize the image, it will be loaded into memory and converted back into the jpg format.
 By default a compression of 90% will be used.
-A smaller value will result in a smaller files.
+A smaller value will result in smaller files.
 A value of 100 will not compress the image.

     # set quality to 90% after cropping/resizing the image